The Economics of Cyber Insurance: Balancing Premiums, Payouts, and Profitability

 Profitability

-Insurers must accurately assess the risk of cyber incidents to set premiums that are sufficient to cover potential claims while also ensuring a profit margin.
-This balance is challenging to achieve given the rapidly evolving nature of cyber threats.
+Insurers must validly estimate the risk of cyber events so that premiums are sufficient to cover potential claims and generate a return on investment.
+This equilibrium is complex due to the constantly variable nature of cyber threats

 Real-Life Incidents and Data